Druotic/devops-project/README.md

 ### Description/Implementation

+For my special milestone, I focused on a more specific problem that has less to do with deployment infrastructure, and more about building a proof of concept for an interesting problem/idea.
+More details follow, but the architecture consists of GroundsIO running on one machine, and my web server running on another.
+My web server makes use of both AlchemyAPI and Plotly's APIs.
+My web server listens for requests from the GroundsIO server, and it also provides a means of viewing the resulting graphs.
+More details of the graphs, servers, code, etc follow.

-For my special milestone, I have implemented a solution which analyzes the code that is entered inside of the GroundsIO web console (and submitted).
+For my special milestone, I have implemented a solution which analyzes the code that is entered inside of the GroundsIO web console (and submitted) - see first screenshot below.
 It identifies keywords, counts the total number of occurrences, and stores this information in a Redis cache.
 I added an AJAX request that will trigger when clicking the run button.
 This change is in [gui.js](gui.js), which is from the original GroundsIO project.
 The function (with ajax addition) is as follows:

     this.button.run.on('click', function(event) {